hexxone/TeleJelly/TeleJelly/docs/download-manager/40-search-and-provider-extension.md

 ## Current search design

-The search layer is centered around `ISearchProvider`:
+The search layer is centered around `ISearchProvider`.
+Each provider knows how to ask one website or service for possible downloads.

 ```csharp
 public interface ISearchProvider